This page contains: General Trial Format; Trial Details; Competitor Details; Site Details; and Crew Details.

 Competitors are assigned a one hour time slot.
 Four time slots in the morning - at 9am, 10am, 11am and noon.
 Four time slots in the afternoon - at 2pm, 3pm, 4pm and 5pm.
 Each time slot has 6 competitors assigned to it.
 Basically, these 6 competitors will drive in, walk and run the two courses, and drive out.

-Each foursome of competitors is asked to arrive 15 minutes before their time slot, to exercise their dogs well distanced from Rings 1 and 2, in the area of Ring 3, until their designated time slot begins.
+Each six-some of competitors is asked to arrive 15 minutes before their time slot, to exercise their dogs well distanced from Rings 1 and 2, in the area of Ring 3, until their designated time slot begins.

-There are 5 ring crew, who will be the only crew in or near the rings: (1) Judge; (2) Timer; (3) Scribe; (4) Ring crew / Gate handler; (5) Ring Crew / Judge assistant.
-With the addition of the 4 competitors, this is a maximum gathering size of 9 people per ring.
+The ring crew, will be comprised of a minimum of 4 people in or near the rings: (1) Judge; (2) Timer; (3) Scribe; (4) Ring crew / Gate handler.
+With the addition of the 6 competitors, this is a maximum gathering size of 10 people per ring.
+If local COVID-19 rules allow outdoor gatherings of more than 10 people, more ring crew will be added.

 There are additional P4F crew members on site, away from the rings.
 These include:

 - The Traffic Cop stays near the main vehicle gate: handling the gate; ensuring that no one enters before their time, and showing those that do where to wait when they arrive early; directing them where to park when they are allowed into the field; making sure there are no traffic jams on the driveway.